 Another decision that could change your withdrawal strategy revolves around when you claim Social Security.

 There is a big advantage to using a detailed retirement calculator that saves your information so you can adjust your inputs over time.
-You can easily see the impact of retirement withdrawals, rates of return, different levels of spending and income and more…
+You can easily see the impact of retirement withdrawals, rates of return, different levels of spending, and different levels of income.

-Saving, investing and planning for a comfortable retirement is a difficult task.
-The work doesn’t stop once you reach retirement, however.
+Saving, investing, and planning for a comfortable retirement is a difficult task.
+However, the work doesn’t stop once you reach retirement.
 Managing withdrawals from your retirement accounts is an ongoing process.
 You need to be diligent and flexible in order to succeed.